benbyford/ai-ethics-framework/README.md

 ## Collaboration

-This project and Ethical By Design](htps://ethicalby.design) headed by [Ben Byford](https://www.benbyford.com) welcome issue and pull requests to this repository.
-To find out more about us and what we're doing please find us here [htps://ethicalby.design](htps://ethicalby.design) or on twitter here [@ethicalbydesign](https://twitter.com/ethicalbydesign).
+This project and [Ethical By Design](https://ethicalby.design) headed by [Ben Byford](https://www.benbyford.com) welcome issue and pull requests to this repository.
+To find out more about us and what we're doing please find us here [https://ethicalby.design](https://ethicalby.design) or on twitter here [@ethicalbydesign](https://twitter.com/ethicalbydesign).

 ## References